 Outcomes Framework - Metric Types

-Mirah supports two types of metrics.
+Mirah supports three types of metrics.
 You can either select a fixed time point to measure and evaluate how many patients are successful, or you can set a fixed Success Criterion and measure how long it takes to achieve that goal.

 - Effectiveness Metric: Evaluate how many patients are successful at a time point in a treatment episode.